Scope 1, 2, and 3 emissions explained

 To reach net zero, the first step is to measure all of your emissions – scope 1, 2, and 3.

-Measure your full scope 1, 2, 3 emissions
+Calculate your full scope 1, 2, 3 emissions

 Normative’s carbon accounting engine calculates your entire climate footprint and identifies emission hotspots.
 Our carbon specialists use this intelligence to create a tailored reduction plan – and a climate investment strategy for what you can’t reduce.